 Takato acts like this towards Rika in the Tamers Forever Series.
 Even if it's downplayed due to the fact that Takato never tells Rika about his crush, His selfless devotion to her is truly a thing of awe.
 Even after she cruelly mocks him, he will still be there to help her, without ever once coming across as an Extreme Doormat.

 Subverted in Megamind.
-Hal seems like a Type 1 in the making at first, his attempts to win Roxanne's attention are sympathetic or creepy even at the very beginning.
+Hal seems likely to go the "spectacular romantic displays" route at first, his attempts to win Roxanne's attention are sympathetic or creepy even at the very beginning.
 Either way, it quickly becomes apparent that he is, at best, highly insensitive to her actual feelings, not to mention mildly delusional.
 In the end, far from winning her over, his childish attitude toward Roxanne contributes to his proving to be the villain of the piece.

 Cloverfield, of all places: It's made clear early on that Hud has feelings for Marlena, even though Marlena isn't particularly interested and brushes him off more than a few times.
 As the movie progresses, however, they start to get along better, reaching a head when Marlena attacks one of the parasites that was trying to drag Hud away, getting bitten in the process.
 She starts to warm up to him when he helps treat her wound, but it all ends badly when the bite makes Marlena die in an incredibly disturbing and sudden way.
 It's driven home and made all the more wrenching that she asked Hud for help first when she starts rapidly worsening, rather than her best friend.

 To a certain extent Knox Overstreet from Dead Poets Society in his subplot with Chris.
-At least in the film version, it is unresolved whether they wind up together or not by the end.
+It is unresolved whether they wind up together or not by the end.

 Subverted by Private Zoller in Inglourious Basterds.
 He acts exactly like a romantic comedy protagonist, as this trope demands, but, of course, there are a few problems.
 Not least of all is the fact that, well, Shoshanna's (secretly) Jewish, she's already dating a black man Marcel, and he's a freakin' Nazi!
 To squick us out even more, he hero-worships the man who slaughtered her family; both the audience and Shoshanna know this from the second scene we see him in.
 When she finally manages to get through to him that there's no way in hell that she'll ever be interested in him, he stops being so nice...
 Also, he uses his strong-arm Nazi position to force her on dates with him and to position himself at the theater she works in.
 Very very not nice.